vanilla2wilight/lessisnotmore/README.md

-# creation
-this is a repository for storing my own creation and sharing with others
+# LESS IS NOT MORE
+'Less' is built on 'More' and people need to make decisions only if they have choices.

+Similarily, I am able to improve productivity only if I have plenty of methods to automate my workflow.

+This repository is used for sharing and backing up my automation solutions.